ellaxidis/Text-To-Text-Portfolio/README.md

 # Text To Text – Portfolio

 Good day, and welcome to my portfolio! 🙌 Here you will find my best works created using AI.
-In my projects, I have utilized up-to-date information to generate content across various niches with the following neural networks — DeepSeek, Qwen. (+ GigaChat for crafting prompts).
+In my projects, I have utilized up-to-date information to generate content across various niches with the following neural networks — DeepSeek, Qwen + GigaChat for crafting prompts.
 Each piece is presented in a separate file within the "Contents" section.
 Enjoy browsing! 😊

 </header>